-The board remains confident that a continued focus on the Group's strategic priorities and objectives will enable the Group to continue to invest in its people, product and processes as well looking for investment opportunities which will enhance the Group's prospects of ongoing success and continue our objective of creating shareholder value and genuine strategic value for all stakeholders.
+The board maintains its confidence in the Group's strategic priorities and objectives.
+The continued investment in people, products, and processes, while actively seeking opportunities for both organic and inorganic growth, will bolster the Group's potential for sustained success, shareholder value and strategic value for all stakeholders.